Jack112-create/CI-Portfolio-Project-2/README.md

 * Responsive Design - The game/site should function correctly on screen sizes such as Mobile devices, Tablets, Laptops and Desktops.
 The design should allow users to have a pleasant experience while playing the game no matter what device they use.

-* Navigation elements should be clearly visible to the user so that they can switch between the multiple screens without delay of looking for navigation elements.
+* Navigation elements should be clearly visible to the user so that they can switch between the multiple screens without delay of searching for navigational elements.

 * The user should have the choice of choosing which game they would like to play at the home screen.